apache/hawq-docs/admin/ambari-admin.md

 7. (Optional.)
 If the level of HAWQ’s workload is lowered, then HAWQ's resource manager may have some idle YARN resources.
 You can adjust `hawq_rm_resource_idle_timeout` to let the HAWQ resource manager return idle resources more quickly or more slowly.<br/><br/>For example, when HAWQ's resource manager has to reacquire resources, it can cause latency for query resource requests.
 To let HAWQ resource manager retain resources longer in anticipation of an upcoming workload, increase the value of `hawq_rm_resource_idle_timeout`.
 The default value of `hawq_rm_resource_idle_timeout` is 300 seconds.<br/><br/>To change this parameter, expand **Custom hawq-site** and click **Add Property ...** Then specify `hawq_rm_resource_idle_timeout` as the key and enter the desired Value.
 Click **Add** to add the property definition.
 8. Click **Save** to save your configuration changes.

-## Performing a Configuration check<a id="amb-config-check"></a>
+## Performing a Configuration Check<a id="amb-config-check"></a>

-A configuration check determines if operating system parameters on a HAWQ host machines match their recommended settings.
+A configuration check determines if operating system parameters on the HAWQ host machines match their recommended settings.
 You can also perform this procedure from the command line using the `hawq check` command.
+The `hawq check` command is run against all HAWQ hosts.

 ### Procedure
 1. Access the Ambari web console at http://ambari.server.hostname:8080, and login as the "admin" user. \(The default password is also "admin".\)